hbctraining/Training-modules/IntroR_ggplot2/lessons/02_syntax_and_data_structures.md

 special meaning in R (for methods) and other programming languages, it's best to avoid them.
 - Use nouns for object names and verbs for function names
-- Keep in mind that **R is case sensitive** (e.g., `genome_length` is different from `Genome_length`)
-- Be consistent with the styling of your code (where you put spaces, how you name variable, etc.).
-In R, two popular style guides are [Hadley Wickham's style guide](http://adv-r.had.co.nz/Style.html) and [Google's](https://google-styleguide.googlecode.com/svn/trunk/Rguide.xml).

 ## Data Types